steveiliop56/tipimate/README.md

-# TipiCord
+# TipiMate

-TipiCord is an extremely simple tool that periodically checks for app updates in your [Runtipi](https://github.com/runtipi/runtipi) instance and then sends notifications to your prefered Discord channel/server.
+TipiMate is an extremely simple tool that periodically checks for app updates in your [Runtipi](https://github.com/runtipi/runtipi) instance and then sends notifications to your prefered Discord channel/server.
 It is super fast, lightweight and only ~20mb in size.

 > [!NOTE]
-> TipiCord only supports runtipi instances from v3.7.0 and above since this version added the ability to use an API to communicate with the server.
+> TipiMate only supports runtipi instances from v3.7.0 and above since this version added the ability to use an API to communicate with the server.

 > [!WARNING]
-> TipiCord is still in early stages of development so issues are to be expected.
+> TipiMate is still in early stages of development so issues are to be expected.
 If you encounter any please create an issue so I can fix them as soon as possible.

 ## Roadmap